 Avaya has a large user base and offers the Elite and Aura variants of its contact center software.
 The Aura variant works as a call routing tool with context-based automatic call distribution.
 The Aura model gives you unified communication plus internet, fax, email, and other channels.
 Some of the features include automated routing, email, interaction tracking, real-time chat, multi-channel communication, and self-service portal.
 Avaya is trusted, reliable and provides good service.
 There is little to dislike about Avaya contact center software Users have uniformly expressed satisfaction about overall performance and ease of use but customer service does not get them brownie points.
 Avaya can be expensive and it is fairly complicated, needing user expertise with the interface.

-Genesys PureCloud is another of the top of the line contact center solutions that global call centers have adopted in large numbers.
+Genesys PureCloud is another of the top-of-the-line contact center solutions that global call centers have adopted in large numbers.
 Top key feature of Genesys PureCloud in a nutshell: